-The choice of long-term assumptions, as set out in the Fund's Statement of Funding Principles dated 26 March 2019, is the responsibility of the Trustee, after taking my advice.
+The choice of long-term assumptions, as set out in the Fund's Statement of Funding Principles dated 9 December 2021, is the responsibility of the Trustee, after taking my advice.
 They are only assumptions; they are not predictions and there is no guarantee that they will be borne out in practice.
 In fact I would expect the Fund's experience from time to time to be better or worse than that assumed.
 The Trustee and the Participating Employers must be aware that there are uncertainties and risks involved in any course of action they choose based on results derived from these assumptions.

 The funding of the Fund is subject to a number of risks and it is not possible to make an allowance for all such risks in providing our advice.
-Unless stated, no explicit allowance has been made for any particular risk.
-In particular, no explicit allowance has been made for climate-related risks.
+Unless stated, no explicit allowance has been made for any specific risk.
+In particular, there is no explicit allowance for climate-related risks but the Trustee has incorporated a level of prudence in the assumptions to accommodate these risks.